I'm

 bedrooms.
 Most were never

-moves).
-Though there have been extended periods over the
+finished (usually due to moves).
+Though there have been extended

 G scale?